mariopineda/drpineda.ca/classroom/lettingofsteam.md

 * [Art & Science Journal](http://www.artandsciencejournal.com/#top)
 * [Exploratorium](http://www.exploratorium.edu/explore)
 * [Flowing Data](http://flowingdata.com/)

+<p>"Fluff" topics are not acceptable, e.g. this includes (but is not limited) to the majority of viral stories/posts on social media, topics that do not have a clear and unambiguous scientific rationale (e.g. pseudoscientific and super-natural phenomena) and stories from tabloid web sites/magazines.</p>

 <h2>Step 2: Written response</h2>
-<p>Your written response to your story has to include the following:</p>
+<p>Your written response has to include the following:</p>
 * A summary in 50-75 words based on the WHO, WHAT, WHERE, WHEN, WHY and HOW of the story.
 * A personal response in 50 - 75 words.
-Use this opportunity to express your personal opinions about your choosen story.
+Use this opportunity to express your personal opinions.
 Take a stance and support or disagree providing a rationale for your stance (i.e. "I agree/disagree with ... because ...").
 * Develop 5-7 questions to be used during your presentation to spark discussion.
-These questions should not be factual, quizzing your classmates as to what happened in the story.
-They should inspire your classmates to analyze your story, create their own opinion about it and allow them to critically evaluate the facts.
+These questions should not be factual, quizzing your classmates.
+They should inspire your classmates to analyze the topic, create their own opinion about it and allow them to critically evaluate the facts.
 * The links (URLs) of your online sources.

-<p>Your summary and personal response has to include clear topic sentences.</p>
+<p>Your summary and personal response has to include clear topic sentences and written using proper grammatics, spelling and punctuation.</p>

 <p>Your written response has to be submitted <strong>before your presentation date</strong> using the <a href="http://goo.gl/forms/JLpXzRqB6c">online form here</a>.</p>

 <h2>Step 3: Presentation</h2>
-<p>In your presentation you will summarize and critically evaluate your news item in your own words.
+<p>In your presentation you will summarize and critically evaluate the topic using your own words.
 Include only facts in your summary that you can support using one or several online sources.
 Discuss the WHO, WHAT, WHERE, AND WHEN, WHY, and HOW of the story.</p>

 <p>Your presentation should be 10 minutes long in total and broken down as follows:</p>
 * 2 minutes to summarize the story
 * 7 minutes class discussion
-* 1 minute wrap-up your presentation & express your own opinions or thoughts on the matter
+* 1 minute wrap-up your presentation & express your own opinions and thoughts.

-<h2>Not prepared on presentation day</h2>
+<h2>Not prepared on presentation day?</h2>
 <p>What happens if you are not prepared to present on your presentation day or if your written portion is not submitted before the presentation date?</p>
 * You will receive a zero for the assignment.
 * You will not have an opportunity to present your work to your class.